House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size

-This should be proportional to the size of car you’ve got to clean:
+This should be proportional to the size of the car you have to clean:

 • “Junior” 16×16 inch microfiber towels are best for the smallest jobs, like spot-cleaning your windshield.

-• From there, the larger the vehicle, the larger the towel needs to be if you want to finish the job with only one (though honestly, we recommend always having a backup on hand anyway).
+• The larger the vehicle, the larger the towel must be if you want to finish the job with only one (though honestly, we recommend always having a backup on hand anyway).

 Pile Depth

-The main way to classify microfiber towels is by their pile depth, which measures how thick and soft the towel is.
-It’s best measured in grains per square meter (GSM) – a higher GSM means a thicker pile.
+The primary way to classify microfiber towels is by their pile depth, which measures how thick and soft the towel is.
+It’s measured in grains per square meter (GSM); a higher GSM has a thicker pile.

 • Short pile towels, at 200 to 250 GSM, should only be used on surfaces without vulnerable paint.